nxhuy-github/k8s-note/kubernetes.md

 ### Types of Services
 #### ClusterIP [Default]
-It is reachable only from **within** the cluster: it gives us a **Service** inside our cluster that other apps inside our cluster can access.
+It is reachable only from **within** the cluster: it gives us a **Service** inside our cluster that other apps inside our cluster can access (for example: we don't want to expose our database to the outside world, in such case, **Service** type ClusterIP is a good option).
 There is *no external access*.

 #### NodePort
 **NodePort**, superset of **ClusterIP**, opens **a** specific **port on all** the Nodes of our cluster (in case if we don't mention **NodePort** specifically in the manifest file, then K8s will assign unused **NodePort** dynamically).
 It makes a **Service** accessible from the outside world using `NodeIP:NodePort`.